Chassar Moir: Medical career

 At University College Hospital Moir met and married Theatre Sister Grace Hilda Bailey, of Strand-on-the-Green, 1933.They lived at 11 Chadlington Road in North Oxford from 1938 to 1957, and an Oxfordshire Blue Plaque was unveiled on this house in his memory on 6 July 2019.
+His granddaughter is the journalist and broadcaster Fi Glover.

 In 1937 he was appointed the first Nuffield Professor of Obstetrics and Gynaecology at the University of Oxford.
+The following year he appointed John Stallworthy as his first assistant.

 For relief of pain in childbirth, Moir devised an analgesic apparatus which could be used for self-administration by the woman and gave faster pain relief than the existing apparatus (25 seconds as opposed to 40 seconds), and that could be used for prolonged periods to no ill effect on mother or baby.

 Important contributions made by Moir and his department included developing the use of X-rays to detect the placental site, new methods of pelvimetry, the use of pudendal block, research by Mostyn Embrey on prostaglandins, the research by C. Scott Russell on the effect of oxytocin on isolated uterine muscle strips, and a study of amniocentesis.

 Moir’s outstanding contribution to gynaecological surgery was the repair of vesicovaginal fistulae and stress incontinence using the ‘gauze hammock’ method, resulting in an exceptionally high success rate.

 On retirement from the University of Oxford in 1967 he became Visiting Professor at the Postgraduate Medical School Hammersmith where he continued to lecture and to operate on patients, until shortly before his death, from cancer, in 1977.

-"A great and a gentle man; a man who did more than anyone living today to save the lives and relieve the miseries of women."
-British Medical Journal, 1977.
+His obituary in the British Medical Journal described him as "A great and a gentle man; a man who did more than anyone living today to save the lives and relieve the miseries of women."